Ocala, Florida, USA (2026)

 The IEOC Symposium will be hosted at this facility, meeting space, restaurants, housing and unique on-site equine competitions and events.
 Saturday evening attendees may choose to attend an equine event competition as a group for our fun evening mingling event!

-WEC Saturday evening Grand Prix is now available for purchase.!
+WEC Saturday evening Grand Prix is now still available for purchase!
+See details below.

 Planning Ahead